neondatabase/website/content/docs/reference/pgvector.md

 isDraft: true
 ---

-The pgvector extension is a versatile tool for implementing vector similarity search and embeddings storage in PostgreSQL databases.
-Particularly beneficial for applications involving natural language processing, such as those built on top of OpenAI's GPT models, pgvector offers a range of advanced features and options for optimization.
-In this article, we will cover the concepts of vector similarity and embeddings, explain how to enable and optimize the pgvector extension, and demonstrate how to create tables, store, and query vectors effectively in a cloud-hosted PostgreSQL database.
+The `pgvector` extension enables vector similarity search and embeddings storage in PostgreSQL.
+It is particularly useful for applications involving natural language processing, such as those built on top of OpenAI's GPT models.
+This article covers the concepts of vector similarity and embeddings, explains how to enable the `pgvector` extension, and demonstrates how to create, store, and query vectors.

 ## Concepts

 ### Vector similarity

-Vector similarity quantifies the similarity between two related items, such as products or documents, by representing each item as a vector of numbers derived from a mathematical model.
-Applicable to various data types, including text and images, vector similarity calculations can be fine-tuned using different distance metrics and normalization techniques.
+Vector similarity is a method used to measure how similar two items are by representing them as vectors, which are series of numbers.
+This approach can be applied to various types of data, such as words, images, or other elements.
+By using a mathematical model, each item is converted into a vector, and then these vectors are compared to determine their similarity.
+The closer the vectors are in terms of distance, the more alike the items.

 ### Embeddings

-Embeddings facilitate the representation of complex data structures, such as text, in a lower-dimensional vector space.
-Generated using machine learning models like OpenAI's GPT models, embeddings are especially useful for natural language processing tasks, as they capture semantic information in a compact form.
+An embedding is a way to represent data points (such as words, images, or other elements) as vectors.
+Embeddings help capture the relationships and similarities between data points, making it easier for machine learning algorithms to process and analyze them.

+A simple example involves word embeddings for natural language processing.
+Suppose you have three words: "apple", "orange", and "car".
+We can represent each word as a vector in a 2-dimensional space:

+Apple: (1.2, 0.8)
+Orange: (1.1, 0.9)
+Car: (0.3, 1.5)

+In this 2D space, the vectors for "apple" and "orange" are close together, indicating that they are more similar to each other than they are to "car".
+This embedding has captured the relationship between these words in a way that a machine learning algorithm can understand and use.

-## Enabling and optimizing pgvector extension
+## Enable the pgvector extension

-You can enable the pgvector extension by running the following CREATE EXTENSION statement in the Neon SQL Editor or from a client such as psql that is connected to Neon.
+You can enable the `pgvector` extension by running the following `CREATE EXTENSION` statement in the Neon **SQL Editor** or from a client such as `psql` that is connected to Neon.

 ```sql
 CREATE EXTENSION vector;